 I took a moment to look at it before reaching out and taking it.
 The gold of the ring felt cold to the touch and it was rather large.
 I knew that I wouldn't be able to wear it.
 But no sooner had I put it on my finger than I saw the gold flash and then the band shrunk to match my finger width before there was a rush of what I can only describe as something cold rushing through my veins for several moments before it faded and I let out a gasp and panted slightly suddenly feeling very drained.

 "W-What was that?"
 I asked as I tried to get my breath back.

 Ironclaw only smiled at me as he closed the lid of the box.
 "That was the final confirmation that you ae indeed the Heir black.
 It was the heir ring confirming you were worthy to wear the ring and as such worthy to be the Black heir and then the next Lord Black.
 My apologies for not telling you about it but it was not my place to do so." he said with a bow of his head before he turned to take the box back to his vault and close the door without another word.

 I took several deep breaths trying to get my breathing back under control.
 I looked at the ring before I spoke, "and if it didn't judge me worthy to be the heir and I put it on?"
 I asked not sure I wanted to know.

-Ironclaw then cleared his throat, "Congratulations heir Black.
-Now if it pleases you I can take you down to your family vault for you to collect any gold you may need as well as browse you're other belongings."
+Ironclaw then cleared his throat, "Congratulations Heir Black.
+Now if it pleases you I can take you down to your family vault for you to collect any gold you may need as well as browse your other belongings."

 Ironclaw nodded and we soon departed his office heading for the carts.